Lawyered up? A look at what Florida has spent money on

 — Nearly $20 million spent by the Legislature defending budgets that advocates say shortchange public schools and Republican-drawn legislative and congressional districts.
 The state won the education lawsuit at its first turn, but the courts sided against them on districts and approved changes that upended the state's political landscape.

-— About $111 million since 2011 through its risk management division on legal cases over auto accidents, employment disputes and worker's compensation claims against state government.
+— About $111 million since 2011 through its risk management division.
+These are cases where someone sued the state over auto accidents, employment disputes and worker's compensation claims.
+The annual cost was $19.7 million back in 2012 but it has been rising each year.

 ———